Symptoms |

 Solution |

-Product did not cure to a hard material |
+Cast N Turn resin did not cure to a hard material |

 - The product has not finished curing.

-- Cast N Turn was not mixed at the proper ratio
+- Cast N Turn was not mixed at the proper ratio.

 - Improper mixing of the product